 Tim is head of marketing for a company called Ahrefs, which produces one of the best and so most popular competitive SEO tools used by online marketers looking to research competitors with a view to increasing their own search traffic.
-Although there are other similar tools on the market Ahrefs really knocks them out the park for depth of their index and functionality.
+Although there are other similar tools on the market Ahrefs really knocks them out the park for the depth of their index and functionality.
 You should check out their blog content too!

 I have seen Tim present a few times in both Chiang Mai and Bangkok and he is always very straight talking and hugely entertaining.
 He goes out of his way to help if you have any questions and even answered a question of mine via email that day.

 Mads runs a management consulting company and has worked with some of the guys in the room.

 His talk was on outlining the DISC personality profiling model and how this can be applied to yourself and managing your staff.
 Using and understanding the model he outlined can help to understand the most effective way to manage and approach your relationship with people.
 This can also be applied to hiring staff most suitable for your positions too.

 Having worked with a behavioral profiling start-up company a number of years ago, I am familiar with this area; so, initially, I didn’t think I would be that interested, but it was good and got me, and most of the audience, thinking about what DISC traits we fell into.
 I also wondered about my wife’s DISC profile and how that compared to me, a match or not? 😉

 I think it would be fun to try a number of personality and behavioral tests and see how they compare (Myers Briggs, Ocean, etc).

 I have followed Kurt since last year’s Chiang Mai SEO event as he works in Conversion Rate Optimisation (CRO), which I briefly touched on in my previous business.